Benefits of Membership

 One question to consider when thinking of joining a particular Society or other such group is 'what benefits do I get from being a member?'.
 We aim to highlight the benefits of joining the AES below:

-- At the Annual General Meeting, normally held in London in April, talks and/or displays are given for members who attend.
-Previous venues have included London Zoo, The Natural History Museum and the Royal Entomological Society premises.
+- At the Annual General Meeting talks and/or displays are given for members who attend.
+Previous venues have included London Zoo, The Natural History Museum, M-Shed in Bristol and Manchester Museum.

-- Members also receive substantial discounts on AES publications and also those of the Royal Entomological Society (RES)
+- Members also receive substantial discounts on individual AES publications and also those of the Royal Entomological Society (RES)

 - The Bradford Award and The Ansorge Award are given to the best exhibits, from and adult and a junior member respectively, at our Annual Exhibition and Trade Fair, held in October each year.